arthurl/helios4-nix/readme.md

 ## Initial setup

+This is written for this repo at tag `build-sd`

 This sets up a machine with two disks using btrfs.
 This will clear anything already on the disks!